-Brittany Howard, Chief Editor of Non-Fiction, Essays, + Creative Non-Fiction
+Brittany Howard, Chief Editor of Non-Fiction, Book Reviews + Creative Non-Fiction

-Non-Fiction + Essays: Authors can submit up to no less than one page and no more than thirty-five pages of work.
+Non-Fiction + Reviews: Authors can submit up to no less than one page and no more than thirty-five pages of work.
 (Word count: 100-5,000)

 What we look for: We want writing from the soul about the things that are scary, spooky, supernatural and weird.
 Maybe a surreal encounter with an alien being.
 Possible encounter with a ghost in a family home.
 An unexplainable life experience that just made you think.
 A phenomenon you really appreciate and hope to experience.
 An unusual fixation on the paranormal and the supernatural.